lzx551402/geodesc/README.md

 TensorFlow implementation of GeoDesc for ECCV'18 paper ["GeoDesc: Learning Local Descriptors by Integrating Geometry Constraints"](https://arxiv.org/abs/1807.06294), Zixin Luo, Tianwei Shen, Lei Zhou, Siyu Zhu, Runze Zhang, Yao Yao, Tian Fang and Long Quan.

+## Update 04/12/2018

+Part of the training data is released in [GL3D](https://github.com/lzx551402/GL3D).
+We will constantly update dataset to help to reproduce the work.
+Please also cite [MIRorR](https://github.com/hlzz/mirror) if you find this dataset useful for your research.

 ## Update 14/08/2018

 We have provided an example to test the matching performance of GeoDesc (examples/image_matching.py).
 See usage below.